nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `event -u DAYS`

 * The days refer to the number of days after the current date.
 All events that start within this time frame will be displayed.
-Events occurring on the day the command is entered will not be displayed.
+Events starting and occurring on the day the command is entered will not be displayed.
 * The days **must be a positive integer less than 10000** e.g. 1, 2, 3, …​, 9999.

 <div markdown="block" class="alert alert-info">